chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 Detector Parameters
 ^^^^^^^^^^^^^^^^^^^^

 In the subsection ``detector parameters``, we specify the file that contains the position of the detector face center and the position of a point inside the detector on its axis.
 In this example, the detector face center position is :math:`(0.2,0,0.0750)` and :math:`(0.2381,0,0.075)` is another point on the detector’s axis.
-The detector parameters are described in the `Detector Parameters <../../../parameters/rpt/detector_parameters.html>`_ documentation page.
+The detector parameters are described in the :doc:`../../../parameters/rpt/detector_parameters` documentation page.

 .. code-block:: text